Amazon Prime Day 2022: Dozens of the best deals you can shop right now

 The best Amazon Prime Day 2022 deals on Samsung

 It's not just Apple that's on sale at Amazon -- you can save big on the latest Samsung tech, too.
+Several of these deals are exclusive Prime Day deals!
 (For more, check out the best Amazon Prime Day 2022 Samsung deals on Amazon: Samsung Galaxy S22, Galaxy Book Pro, gaming monitors and more.)

+Prime members save $200 right now on the Samsung Galaxy S22.
+It's not the best deal we've seen on Amazon on this phone, but it's a deal.

-There are a few notable new features on the Samsung Galaxy S22+, but the one most users will probably enjoy is the upgraded camera.
-Another useful feature of the Samsung Galaxy S22 is its Gorilla Glass Victus Plus construction.
-Glass now spans the front and the back of the phone.
-It's a more protective design, and it feels more premium as well.
-(Previous models have had plastic backs.)
+One luxe feature of the Samsung Galaxy S22 is its aluminum-Gorilla Glass construction.
+It's a protective design, and it feels more premium as well.

 Still undecided?
 Here's everything you need to know about the Galaxy S22, 22+ and Ultra.